Azure-Samples/openai-end-to-end-baseline/README.md

 ### 4. Deploy the prompt flow to an Azure Machine Learning managed online endpoint

-Here you'll take your tested flow and deploy it to a managed online endpoint using Azure AI Studio.
+Here you'll take your tested flow and deploy it to a managed online endpoint using Azure AI Foundry.

 1. Click the **Deploy** button in the UI.